martmannupb/AmoebotSim-2.0/Documentation/installation_guide/sim.md

 ### Next Steps

-If you want to learn more about the Amoebot model and the particular version of the model implemented by the simulator, visit the [Amoebot Model](../amoebot_model/home.md) pages.
+If you want to learn more about the amoebot model and the particular version of the model implemented by the simulator, visit the [Amoebot Model](../amoebot_model/home.md) pages.

-To learn how to implement your own Amoebot algorithms, read the [User Guide](../user_guide/home.md).
+To learn how to implement your own amoebot algorithms, read the [User Guide](../user_guide/home.md).